 The Oakland City Council adopted the Rent Adjustment Program Ordinance (OMC Chapter 8.22) in 1980.
 This ordinance sets the maximum annual rent increase based on the annual CPI increase and handles rent adjustments for claims of decreases in housing services and handles other rent-related matters.
 The purpose of this program is to foster fair housing for a diverse population of renters and enforce the Rent Adjustment Ordinance set out by the City of Oakland.

-*Due to the Shelter-in-Place Order issued on March 16, 2020, all in-person counseling and form drop-offs have been canceled.
+Since March 2020, we have moved our services from in-person to online.
 Please read the information below carefully to find the best way to contact us.

 Phone: (510) 238-3721 | Fax: (510) 238-6181